Vitamin D-binding protein: Production

 It is synthesized by hepatic parenchymal cells and secreted into the blood circulation.

 Regulation

-The transcription factors HFN1α is a positive regulator while HFN1β is a dominant negative regulator of DBP expression.
+The transcription factor HFN1α is a positive regulator while HFN1β is a dominant negative regulator of DBP expression.

 Evolution

 Phylogenetic analyses suggest that DBP diverged from ancestral albumin through gene duplication events that occurred after the separation of jawless fish (cyclostomes) from jawed vertebrates approximately 450 million years ago.
 This timeline is supported by the apparent absence of DBP-like proteins in lampreys and hagfish, though these organisms retain vitamin D transport capability through alternative lipoprotein-mediated mechanisms.
 DBP is found throughout jawed vertebrates, from bony fish to mammals, suggesting its evolution coincided with the development of calcified skeletons and more sophisticated calcium homeostasis requirements.

 Variation

 Many genetic variants of the GC gene are known.
 They produce 6 main haplotypes and 3 main protein variants (Gc1S, Gc1F and Gc2).
 The genetic variations are associated with differences in circulating 25-hydroxyvitamin D levels.
 They have been proposed to account for some of the differences in vitamin D status in different ethnic groups, and have been found to correlate with the response to vitamin D supplementation.